circleci/circleci-docs/jekyll/_cci2/deploying-ios.md

   lane :upload_testflight do
     # Get the version number from the project and check against
     # the latest build already available on TestFlight, then
-    # increase the build number by 1
+    # increase the build number by 1.
+If no build is available
+    # for that version, then start at 1
     increment_build_number(
       build_number: latest_testflight_build_number(
         initial_build_number: 1,